SolidHal/itx-3588J-documentation/README.md

     - look at the .bin files the ini files load
     - look at the RKTRUST ini and its binaries
 - make a libre linux image that the existing uboot boots
+- make a bootable root fs with mesa 22.2 (from bookworm/sid)
+  - won't work, panfrost has support for first gen valhall gpus (mali G-57) but not the rk3588s mali-G610
+    RK3588's G610 is 2nd-gen Valhall ("v10" in developer-speak here)

+- test basic functionality
+- test 2FA encryption